This API is used for changing the flight(s) by changing outward date, return date, origin, destination.

 When performing a booking change, the OutwardDates, ReturnDates, Origin and Destination within the StartRouting request corresponds to the new desired dates for the journey.

 [Note: If a return leg of a journey is being modified the OutwardDates block must be defined in the request even if the date is not being modified.
 However, the values specified within this block will be ignored since the actual value will be extracted from the original booking.]

 Below is an example of a StartRouting request that includes a Booking Change block.
 This request will update both the outward and return dates of the booking with TF reference Z1VRPKORR to 21/10/2009 and 29/10/2009 respectively.

 StartRouting example with Booking Change

 ProcessTerms Request & Response

 The response is almost identical to that seen during a standard booking, however, the group level amount returned in the response corresponds to the cost of the current booking change.
-The TaxItemList will include key components that contribute to this cost of the booking change, these include:
+The TaxItemList will include the following key components (which are intended for the booking change flow) that contribute to this cost:

-Change Booking Fee - The cost of performing the booking change.
+Change Booking Fee - The standard extra cost of performing the booking change imposed by the supplier.

 Credit Card Fee - The fee for using a particular type of credit card.

 Please note that occasionally, and depending on the airline supplier, any of the above could be absent, in which case the respective tax item amount is considered zero.
 Moreover, you might encounter additional tax items as per normal search & book flow, e.g. Credit Card Fee, Luggage Fees, etc. For every tax item, the type of contribution (whether to be added or deducted) to the group level total cost is defined by the sign ahead of each amount.